-In his short time as a Council Member, Rafael has already secured unprecedented levels of investments for his community.
-With overwhelming City Council support, Espinal was able to secure what some have called “the most comprehensive rezoning plan” in the City of New York; over a quarter of a billion dollars to address unemployment, crumbling infrastructure, and affordable housing issues.
-The New York Times endorsed Espinal’s move and stated that “Espinal did the right thing by his constituents.”
-Only 6 months after the adoption of the plan, the community has already begun seeing the benefits of these comprehensive investments.
+In my first term as a Council Member, I secured unprecedented levels of investments for my community in ENY by passing what some have called “the most comprehensive neighborhood plan” in the City of New York.
+It included over a quarter of a billion dollars to address unemployment, crumbling infrastructure, and affordable housing issues.
+The New York Times endorsed my move and stated, “Espinal did the right thing by his constituents.”
+Only 2 years after the adoption of the plan, the community has already begun seeing the benefits of these comprehensive investments.
+I hope to accomplish the same in Bushwick and Brownsville.

-Rafael also focuses on issues affecting those without a voice, wether or not they are in his district.
-In 2015, he spearheaded the creation of a $2.5 million dollars city initiative to help 30,000 Holocaust Survivors living in poverty receive much needed social services to live the remainder of their lives in dignity.
+I largely focus on issues affecting every single one of us, but most especially those of us without a voice, wether or not you are in my district.
+In 2015, I spearheaded the creation of a $3 million dollars city initiative to help 30,000 Holocaust Survivors living in poverty receive much needed social services to live the remainder of their lives in dignity.

 Born at Woodhull Hospital in Bedford Stuyvesant to Dominican immigrants, Rafael was the third of six children and attended public schools in East New York.
 Growing up in a working class family, Rafael learned the value of hard work from a very young age.
 Both of his parents were union workers, which has instilled in him a dedication to organized labor and the need to secure access to good paying jobs and benefits for all.